Skip to main content

 What is Medicaid?

-Medicaid is a public health insurance program for people with low income and limited resources.
+Medicaid is a government health insurance program for people with low income and limited resources.
 It pays for a broad range of medical services and limits out-of-pocket costs for eligible adults, older adults, children, pregnant women, and people with disabilities.

 How is Medicaid funded?

 Medicaid is a federal-state partnership.
 It’s funded jointly by the U.S. government and individual states.
 Most Medicaid enrollees receive their benefits through private managed care or integrated care plans.
-Others receive their care through the Fee-for-Service system (where Medicaid pays providers directly for the services they provide).
+Others receive their care through the fee-for-service system (where Medicaid pays providers directly for the services they provide).

 What does Medicaid cover?